welpo/ramu/README.md

 the name reflects its purpose: achieving RAM (random access memory) to numbers, as opposed to sequential memory (1, 2, 3…). ラム means ram 🐏, thus the logo.

+i wrote about the motivation for building ラム and roadblocks i encountered in [this blog post](https://osc.garden/blog/ramu-japanese-numbers-practice-web-app/).

 ## demo

 enable sound!